LarsIndresaeter/radio-arduino/doc/explanation/project.md

 The arduino code has only 2k of RAM and can crash if too large objects are placed on the stack.
 Be aware of strange behavior when adding new functionality that place large objects on the stack.

 ## what remains

+- mqtt bridge
+  - read json formatted commands on command-topic
+  - write response on response-topic
+- replace digital twin written in C++ with a separate service possibly written in python in a separate repository
+- documentation
+  - script for building a book in linear format.
+The intention is to improve the structure of the documentation
+- improved handling of multiple radio nodes
+  - send unique id in discover message
+  - optional unique id in wakeup command
+  - set radio channel when waking up a radio node
+  - add unique id of node in raduinoCommandBase
+- Developer experience
   - migrate to conan 2
-- make mqtt server address and port configurable
+- improve security
   - read HOTP key from eeprom
   - read HMAC key from eeprom
-- send unique id in discover message

 ## motivation